The image shows a man and woman posing for a selfie in front of a building with large windows, surrounded by trees and bushes.

 > Water drainage system design and construction

-> Teaching of EFL, getting teaching materials manufactured
+> Able to advise on getting quality teaching materials manufactured in China

 If you have the experience and skills, are good at working with minimal supervision, like kids, respect our dream and the concept of fair trade, and like to get stuck in to all kinds of projects, we’d love to have you!